L1b3rtyy/safe-timelock-contract/README.md

 WARNING: setting the guard of a Safe Wallet is very sensitive, DON'T DO this if you don't know what you are doing.

+More details on building a Guard: [Building a Guard for Safe Smart Account](https://docs.safe.global/advanced/smart-account-guards/smart-account-guard-tutorial)

 ## Functionality

 Once in place the SafeTimelock will: